agb32/cosmadoc/docs/source/hardwarelab.md

 ## Composable infrastructure

-COSMA contains a [composable](composable.md) GPU and RAM system, attached to login8b and the cosma8-shm queue.
+COSMA contains a [composable](composable.md) GPU and RAM system, attached to the cosma8-shm queue.
 If you need to use these resources in a different configuration, please ask cosma-support.

-It also contains an 8-node system with 8 A30 GPUs, allowing up to 8 GPUs per node, based on a CerIO composable fabric.
+COSMA also hosts an 8-node system with 8x A30 GPUs, allowing up to 8 GPUs per node, based on a CerIO composable fabric.

 ## Rockport network fabric